cerrorism/cerrorism.github.io/content/about.md

 ---
-title: About
+title: "About"
-date: 2022-11-28T13:25:17-08:00
 ---

-I am a software engineer working on backend development.
-I am currently working on projects that is using Java, Kotlin, Kubernetes, and AWS.
+{{< contact >}}

+I'm a software engineer working in the Bay Area.
+I'm currently working on developing backend services with Kotlin and Spring Boot.
+I'd like to use the right tool for the job, and I'm always looking for new technologies to learn.

+I'm interested in the DSL created by the [Kotlin language](https://kotlinlang.org/), and I'm currently seeking for more interesting topics around it.

+In day-to-day life, I provide technical suggestions and solutions for AWS infrastructure.
+I'm currently certified as AWS Certified Solution Architect - Professional.

-{{% credly %}}
+{{< credly >}}